adobe-rnd/helix-mixer/README.md

 ### DNS Lookup (Custom Domains)
 - Cloudflare: uses Node’s `dns` API (`nodejs_compat`) for CNAME resolution.
-- Fastly: uses DNS-over-HTTPS (RFC 8484) with GET to `/dns-query?dns=...` for better cacheability.
-Requests use a dynamic backend to `dns.google`; if unavailable, code falls back to the `gateway` backend set up by helix‑deploy.
+- Fastly and other edge runtimes: use DNS-over-HTTPS (RFC 8484) with GET to `/dns-query?dns=...`, leveraging dynamic backends to `dns.google` for cacheability and performance.

 ## Development